MERLIN ROCKET DESIGN GUIDE

 If you want to race at your local club, there is a wide range of suitable designs.
 One of the things you will notice as you walk round the dinghy park is that Merlins are wider than other boats.
 This gives an efficient base for today's powerful rigs, and gives tremendous sitting-out power so you can drive the boat hard in a blow.

 For these reasons, we would not recommend an older, narrow hull, unless you sail on rivers such as the Thames or the Trent where low wetted area and the ability to tack on a sixpence keeps it competitive.
 However, you will not need the latest speed machine.
-Plenty of people pick up club trophies sailing thirty year old wooden or composite Canterbury Tales, Thin Ice's, NSM IIs and IVs, or Summer Wines - to give but three examples of designs that have kept their competitive edge because they were so well designed in the first place.
+Plenty of people pick up club trophies sailing older Winder mk1 and 2 Canterbury Tales, or even older wooden Tales or Let it Ride.

-If you want to get amongst the prizes on the Silver Tiller circuit (undoubtedly the most competitive open series in the country), or at the National/Inland Championships, you will need a stiff hull, sound foils and good sails.
+If you want to get amongst the prizes on the Silver Tiller circuit, or at the National/Inland Championships, you will need a stiff hull, sound foils and good sails.
 If you only travel for the scenery, the beer and the camaraderie, you will be welcome whatever you sail.

 At the time of writing at least one new design has tooling under construction to produce FRP hulls, and wooden or foam planked versions of another are available.

-In an experiment aimed at trying to get some more bite when sailing to windward two boats (3611 and 3620) were altered by dropping the bow 20mm.
-The Mk3 was skipped as the rules of the time only allowed a 10mm alteration of the tooling whoch necessitated two goes.
+In an experiment aimed at trying to get some more bite when sailing to windward two Mk2 boats (3611 and 3620) were altered by dropping the bow by 20mm.
 On later boats a frame was inserted in the section aft of the centerboard case to bend the mould straighter.
 Bilge keels were also an area of experiment, a few boats were built with them extended all the way aft to give more buoyancy and increase the planing surface.
 Some later boats also feature a completely flat run aft.

 A number of older Mk1s and 2s have had the bow and bilge keels altered to the Mk4 shape.
 To date no one has altered the aft section.